 Results from the study show patients’ significant preference for the bi-dose epinephrine nasal spray over the EpiPen® auto-injector on various metrics including comfort, ease of use, portability, and overall preference.
 The study assessed other preference factors as well.

-We are developing BRYN-NDS1C, a bi-dose epinephrine nasal spray, for the treatment of anaphylaxis.
-Studies have shown that, in spite of practice and prescription guidelines, the majority of people at risk for anaphylaxis don't always carry one of their auto-injectors, and even fewer carry two epinephrine auto-injectors.
+We are developing an affordable, needle-free, small, and easy to use epinephrine nasal spray for the treatment of anaphylaxis.
+Studies have shown that, despite practice and prescription guidelines, most people at risk for anaphylaxis don't always carry one of their autoinjectors, and even fewer carry two epinephrine autoinjectors.
 This is due in part to size and cost of the products, putting patients at greater risk of severe complications during an allergic reaction.
-BRYN-NDS1C is designed to provide patients with a life-saving treatment that is needle free, fits in a pocket, is easy to use, and complies with practice parameters by containing two doses of epinephrine in one portable device, replacing the need to carry two emergency auto-injectors.
+UTULY™ is designed to provide patients with a life-saving treatment that is affordable, needle free, small, easy to use and complies with practice parameters.